 "The History Curriculum in 2023," another of Dr. Kelly's pieces, discusses Making, Mining, Marking, and Mashing, which are four ways that students can learn to engage in historical thinking during this digital age.
 The activities in this collection will require the students and contributors to participate in all four components.
 The students and contributors are "making" by interpreting the material and presenting their ideas on blogs and on an Omeka exhibit.
 This "mining" piece of the project will teach the students about historical databases, about searching with them, about the subjectivity of resources, how to deal with conflicting data, about synthesizing information, about working with Omeka fields, and about creating online bibliographies to assist other researchers.
 Another part of the project relates to "marking," as it attempts to demystify the need for including detailed metadata in Item Records.
 In this exercise, students and others will utilize metadata to discover trends about these women.
 Finally, they will be "mashing" by working with digital maps on their Item Records.

 The project culminates with students utilizing the knowledge and material that they have acquired to create a basic Item Record.

-At the end of the semester, the Women in American History students will create exhibitions related to the women they are studying.
+At the end of the semester, students will create exhibitions related to the women they are studying.
 All Twenty-First Century contributors are most welcome to create exhibitions on topics that they find fascinating and important!

 August 2020 marks the Suffrage Centennial.
 This exhibition highlights some of the women in A Woman of the Century who worked so hard to help women gain the vote.